Montserrat national football team: World rankings

-The poor results of the team has seen them often frequenting at the lower end of the FIFA World Rankings.
+Due to the team's poor results, they have often been at the lower end of the FIFA World Rankings.
 The loss to Bhutan in "The Other Final" saw them fall to 203rd in the rankings, becoming the worst-ranked side in the world.
 After the addition of another two teams to FIFA, Montserrat achieved a new low of 205th between July and October 2004.
-In July 2006, they achieved a record high rank of 196th but they fell down to 198th the following month.
+In July 2006, they achieved a record high rank of 196th, but then fell to 198th the following month.
 Success in the qualifying tournament for the CONCACAF Nations League and the first edition of the league proper saw them rise to 184th.

-The team have also languished at the lower reaches of the unofficial World Football Elo Ratings, which ranks teams directly based on their match results.
+The team have also languished in the lower reaches of the unofficial World Football Elo Ratings, which ranks teams directly based on their match results.

 Colours

 Since the team's first match in 1991, Montserrat have usually worn a first-choice kit of green, either plain green or green and white hoops.
 Currently, the away kit is a red jersey, shorts and socks.